1 - S. A. Hoeing, Compressed Gas Magazine, August, 22, 1986. First paper on carbon dioxide snow cleaning, focus is on particle removal.

 S. H. Goss, L. Grazulis, D. H. Tomich, K. G. Eyink, S. D. Walck, T. W. Haas,

 D. R. Thomas, and W. V. Lampert J. Vac.
 Sci.
 Technol.
 B 16, 1998 Mechanical lithography using a single point diamond machining

 S. Walheim, R. Müller, M. Sprenger, E. Loser, J. Mlynek, and U. Steiner, Patterning Self-Assembled Monolayers on Oxide Surfaces Using a Lift-off Technique, Adv.
 Mater.
 1999, 11, No. 17 page 1431 Cleaned substrates and the Self-Assembled monolayer layers.
-The self adsorbed monolayer reamined intact.
+The self adsorbed monolayer remained intact.